 Like most of the Eachine brushed racers, the QX110 is also available with one of these radios: FrSky, FySky AFHDS-2A, and Spektrum DSM2/DSMX.
 The RX module is integrated and can’t be replaced.

 Eachine V-tail QX110 in-depth review

-This drone have been provided through the courtesy of Banggood in order to make a honest review.
+This drone has been provided through the courtesy of Banggood in order to make an honest review.
 I would like to thank them again for their continuous support.

 I received the package after about 3 weeks after we agreed on the Eachine QX110 review.
 Pretty nice delivery time.